 After seeing the data, I did a few things:

 Here is how I did it.
-First I made a sheet in Excel to track the distances of each club.
+First I made a Printable Golf Club Distance Chart in Excel to track the distances of each club.
 I put room to track 12 good swings with each club.
-I quickly realized that hitting 12 shots per golf club plus warm up in a single session would probably not give me the best results.
+I quickly realized that hitting 12 shots per golf club plus warm-up in a single session would probably not give me the best results.
 I decided to do two separate sessions of 6 shots with each club.
 If the shot was a huge outlier (say a massive chunk), I excluded it from my data.
 I recorded each reasonable (not perfect) shot in the spreadsheet and repeated the process through two different hitting sessions until I had 12 representative golf shots with each club.
 I also threw in some ½ and ¾ swing shots with my wedges and am super glad I did.
-I now have some great references for those in between yardages where you can really lower your score.
+I now have some great references on my Printable Golf Club Distance Chart for those in between yardages where you can really lower your score.
 Then I got nerdy. . .
 I took the golf simulator data from the 12 golf swings and created a table that showed the Long, Average, and Short distance for each golf club.
 The Long was an average of my 3 longest shots, and the Short was the average of my 3 shortest shots on the simulator.
 The average is across all 12.
-So now I know my average, short, and long distance with each club - including ½ and ¾ swings on all my wedges.
+So now my Printable Golf Club Distance Chart includes my average, short, and long distance with each club - including ½ and ¾ swings on all my wedges.
 This is where a good bit of my scoring improved.
 With much shorter approach puts, I make more puts and have fewer 3 puts in a round.

 This is where it gets really helpful.
 When picking a club I find my distance with a GPS Device or a Laser Rangefinder and go to the club with the closest average.
-I then look to see if the pin is in front, middle, or back position.
+I then look at my Printable Golf Club Distance Chart to see if the pin is in front, middle, or back position.

 If the flag is in the back of the green, I make sure the “Long” distance with that club won’t get me in trouble.
-If it might, I look at the average distance of the next shorter club and see if the “Short” distance would get me in trouble.
+If it might, I look on my Printable Golf Club Distance Chart at the average distance of the next shorter club and see if the “Short” distance would get me in trouble.
 I am essentially looking at the two clubs to see which has less risk.
 Knowing my full range of tendencies has enabled me to avoid a blowup hole or two every other round or so.
 If the flag is in front, I go up one golf club and check for the same risks.
 If the pin is in the middle, I really just look to see if the short and long would stay on the green so I know if I should go after it, hit more of a stock shot or choke down on the club a tad.
 I hope this helps you find ways to use your golf simulator to improve.
-No it is your turn.
+Here is my Printable Golf Club Distance Chart Now it is your turn.
 What do you think?
 How else could I improve this process?
 How do you use your golf simulator to train?

 0 Comments